Learn about skills, salary, requirements, and reasons to consider a versatile career in project management.

 The sheer variety of tasks means no two days on the job (or two projects) are quite the same.
 On any given day, you might be interviewing and hiring new talent, managing team meetings, reallocating resources to cover an unexpected expense, or updating stakeholders on the progress of the project.

 In this position, you play a key role in a company’s success.
-While many hard and soft skills go into efficient project management, honing these five skills can help you build a foundation for success in the field:
+While many technical and workplace skills go into efficient project management, honing these five skills can help you build a foundation for success in the field:

 Leadership: You’ll be tasked with leading a team to achieve a goal.

 Communication: You’re often the first line of communication for team members, vendors, stakeholders, and customers.

 Organization: The ability to prioritize and multitask will keep projects running smoothly.

 Critical thinking: Analyzing and evaluating a situation critically helps prevent issues before they happen.